rapid7/metasploit-framework/How-to-get-started-with-writing-a-post-module.md

 ### The Msf::Post Mixin

 There are many mixins out there in Metasploit that you can use for post-exploitation, but there is one thing you obviously cannot live without: the ```Msf::Post``` mixin.
+When you create a post module with this mixin, a lot of other mixins are also already added automatically for all kinds of scenarios, to be more specific:

+* msf/core/post/common
+* msf/core/post_mixin
+* msf/core/post/file
+* msf/core/post/webrtc
+* msf/core/post/linux
+* msf/core/post/osx
+* msf/core/post/solaris
+* msf/core/post/unix
+* msf/core/post/windows

 ### Basic git commands